 In order to constantly maintain a high level of IT security, the U.S. has established in-depth requirements for how this data can move over electronic systems and networks.

-NSA Type 1 encryption equipment is any NSA-certified product that has been approved to handle classified information for the U.S. government.
+NSA Type 1 encryption equipment is any National Security Agency-certified product that has been approved to handle classified information for the U.S. government.

-More specifically, NSA defines a Type 1 product as “cryptographic equipment, assembly or component classified or certified by NSA for encrypting and decrypting classified and sensitive national security information when appropriately keyed.”
+More specifically, NSA defines a Type 1 encryption product as “cryptographic equipment, assembly or component classified or certified by the National Security Agency for encrypting and decrypting classified and sensitive national security information when appropriately keyed.”

 The term “Type 1” also refers to any cryptographic algorithm (or “Suite,” as NSA refers to them) that has been approved by NSA for use within Type 1 equipment.